ambrozini/gym-plan/.ai/prd.md

 - Description: As a user, I want to be able to review the generated training plan and make changes to tailor it to my individual preferences.
 - Acceptance Criteria:
   - The user can see the detailed training plan after it has been generated.
-  - The interface allows editing: adding or removing exercises, changing the number of sets, repetitions, and weights.
+  - The interface allows editing: adding or removing exercises, changing the number of sets, repetitions, tempo, and rest times.
+  - The user can add or edit notes at the day, slot, or exercise level.
   - After editing, the user can approve the modified plan, which will be saved in the system as "accepted."
   - The user can also reject the plan, which will mark it as "rejected" and remove it from active plans.